n0-computer/swarmie/README.md

-# Sendme
+# Swarmie

-This is an example to use [iroh-bytes](https://crates.io/crates/iroh-bytes) and [iroh-net](https://crates.io/crates/iroh-net) to send files and directories over the internet.

-It is also useful as a standalone tool for quick copy jobs.

-Iroh-net will take case of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.

-Iroh-bytes will take care of [blake3](https://crates.io/crates/blake3) verified streaming, including resuming interrupted downloads.

-Sendme works with 256 bit node ids and therefore location transparent.
-A ticket will remain valid if the IP address changes.
-Connections are encrypted using TLS.
+This is a proof of concept tool to use iroh global content discovery using the bittorrent mainline DHT.

+It is basically [sendme](https://github.com/n0-computer/sendme) but with an additional step of publishing to a tracker.

+**WARNING**

+While dumbpipe and sendme are reasonably well tested and can be used in production, this one is currently _very_ experimental...

 # Installation

 ```
-cargo install sendme
+cargo install swarmie
 ```

 # Usage